ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

   * You can drag the Terminal icon from the drop down menu to a blank spot on the menu bar to create a shortcut.
 11. To log out, simply close the NoMachine window.
 You will see a prompt to either suspend or terminate your session.

-> Please make a habit of terminating your NX sessions when you are done working to conserve memory on the servers.
+> *Please make a habit of terminating your NX sessions when you are done working to conserve memory on the servers.*

 > If you are having issues with NoMachine, you can try other (older) NoMachine clients that may work better on your personal machine:
 >   * [OpenNx](http://opennx.net/download.html)
 >   * [NX Client](http://www.nomachine.com/download.php) - will not work on Mac OS 10.7 or later
 > In addition, instructional computing maintains a help document for NX that can be found at [here(https://inst.eecs.berkeley.edu/cgi-bin/pub.cgi?file=nx.help).

+---

 **For BWRC Account Holders**